California's Central Coast road trip: the top things to do, where to stay & what to eat

 Take a tour of: Old Mission Santa Barbara.
 Discover why this Santa Barbara landmark is dubbed the “Queen of Missions” on a self-guided or docent-led tour chronicling more than 200 years of history.
 Drink in the building itself, with its burnt-orange tiles and dome-topped towers, and leave time to explore the elegant grounds too.

-Lunch at: The Endless Summer Bar-Cafe.
-Surfboards are mounted on the walls and hung from the ceiling at this seafood-focused spot at the Santa Barbara Harbor.
-Graze on bar snacks such as popcorn shrimp and crisp calamari or opt for larger plates such as the steak sandwich or seafood pasta.
+Lunch at: Brophy Bros.
+Enjoy views on the Santa Barbara Harbour while slurping their signature Bloody Mary and grazing on the freshest ocean produce at this seafood-focused spot.
+Devour bar snacks such as garlic baked clams and crisp calamari or opt for larger plates such as the grilled fish sandwich or seafood pasta.

 Alternatively, swing by Lilly’s Taqueria where tacos go for as little as $2.